-I am a master studnet in LTI at Carnegie Mellon University, advise by Prof. Mona Diab, and work with Profs.
-Maarten Sap, Daniel Fried and Niloofar Mireshghallah.
-My research explores the AI safety, LLM Reasoning, Social Responsible AI, Interpretability, Agentic system and Human-AI Interaction.
+I am a master student in LTI at Carnegie Mellon University, advise by Prof. Mona Diab, and work with Profs.
+Maarten Sap, Daniel Fried.
+My research explores the AI safety, Reasoning, Social Responsible AI, Interpretability, and Humantic AI.

 Before coming to CMU, I spent four years at Northeastern University studying Software Engineering.
 During my undergraduate studies, I completed projects in distributed systems and microservice development.